 This can keep the car somewhat centred on straight-line roads, although I wouldn’t give up all steering control to the system.
 If you decide to make a lane change without using your blinker, steady pressure on the steering wheel will beat the computer, allowing you to make your lane change.

 The Q50 Red Sport 300 features the industry’s only steer-by-wire system, which Infiniti calls Direct Adaptive Steering (DSA).
 There’s no mechanical linkage from the steering wheel to the tires – instead it’s all done electronically.
 This makes for incredibly fast inputs that can feel downright twitchy at higher speeds.

 To help drivers feel more at ease, the steering can be tuned for heft and ratio.
 Weight and feedback are determined by choosing Standard, Sport or Sport Plus in the steering sub-menu, while ratio is selected by choosing Default, Dynamic or Dynamic Plus.

-From the center-stack menu, I could set steering ratio and effort to one of three modes (Standard, Sport, or Sport Plus).
-Meanwhile, in Sport or Sport Plus, I could also change the steering response, or how the steering reacts just off-center, using one of the three sub-modes (Default, Dynamic, or Dynamic Plus), giving me seven discrete steering-behavior choices.
+From the centre-stack menu, I could set steering ratio and effort to one of three modes (Standard, Sport, or Sport Plus).
+Meanwhile, in Sport or Sport Plus, I could also change the steering response, or how the steering reacts just off-centre, using one of the three sub-modes (Default, Dynamic, or Dynamic Plus), giving me seven discrete steering-behaviour choices.

-The sturdy engine and much improved steer-by-wire system make the Q50 Red Sport 300 stand apart from its competitors, to say the least.
+The sturdy engine and much improved steer-by-wire system make the Q50 Red Sport 300 stand apart from its competitors.
 However, I think Infiniti’s interior lacks some lavish inputs, which might help bridge the gap between power and luxury.